Hoʻokūkū Hīmeni

 Older score sheets

 These older samples are based on the actual sheets that were used through at least 2013.
-The main difference from the current sheets is that there were previously only 2 language categories, each scored from 2–12 points (even numbers only).
-Now there are 4 criteria, each scored from 1–6 points.
+The primary difference from the current sheets is that there were previously only 2 language categories instead of 4 – the 2 categories were scored from 2–12 points (even numbers only).

 Each song has its own score sheet.
 However, the tables below combine the scores for 3 songs to demonstrate how scores are added up.